idesignstuff/Race-the-car/README.md

 $ git clone https://github.com/NJACKWinterOfCode/Race-the-car.git
 $ cd Race-the-car
 ```
-* If you don't have cx_Freeze installed, get it by typing the following in command promt(for Windows)
+* If you don't have cx_Freeze installed, get it by typing the following in command prompt(for Windows)
 ```sh
 $ pip install cx_Freeze
 ```